Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/counter/counter-contract.rst

 Concordium counter smart contract
 =================================

 This tutorial guides you through creating a smart contract using the Concordium a default contract template that simply keeps a counter value in its state.
-It is a super simple, fundamental example contract that touches on the following points: to be able to increase/decrease the counter value by the parameter given by the user if it is a positive number, view the current value, return a custom error when someone tries to increase it with a negative value (or vice versa), and all these operations have to be done by only the owner of the contract.
+It is a super simple, fundamental example contract that touches on the following points:

+- to be able to increase/decrease the counter value by the parameter given by the user if it is a positive number
+- view the current value
+- return a custom error when someone tries to increase it with a negative value (or vice versa)
+- all these operations have to be done by only the owner of the contract.

 ..
 Attention::